 A job isn’t just about the functions and tasks you perform every day.
-A job – and your success and joy in it – is shaped by a myriad of other factors including:
+A job – and your success and love for it – is shaped by a variety of other factors including:

 • Your boss, colleagues, and the leadership dynamic of the company can really impact on your happiness and health.
 I had a boss who was so poor and a control freak, he made me ill and I ended up having lots of hospital investigations.
 The minute I stopped working for him, I was better.
 It shows how impactful poor leadership can be.

 • How your company treats all of its people will affect you.
 The culture of your company is key.
 You may well be treated OK but those around you are suffering.
 This will not make anyone feel nurtured or supported.
 The rise of the B-corp is evidence work cultures need to change to be more supportive and flexible.
 Now, more than ever, companies are having to take a big look at what they stand for.

 • The goals that your company is driving toward, and whether you respect and support these outcomes.
 We know that when your values and beliefs are aligned to your work the you are more likely to thrive and love what you are doing.